What Is Re-Energize?

 Puget Sound Energy provides a variety of services and incentives to help our customers save energy and money.
 Why?
 Simply put, it makes sense.
 What's more, it's the right thing to do.

 Since 1979, no other Northwest utility has helped its customers save more energy than PSE.
-Our energy-efficiency programs are helping PSE customers conserve nearly 2.2 billion kilowatt-hours of electricity and over 37 million therms of natural gas – enough ongoing savings to serve over 190,000 households.
+Our energy-efficiency programs are helping PSE customers conserve nearly 2.3 billion kilowatt-hours of electricity and more than 40 million therms of natural gas – enough ongoing savings to serve over 200,000 households.

 But we're not done.
 Our customers' energy needs are growing.
 And one of the best, most cost-effective ways to meet their needs is to invest in programs that help people use energy as efficiently as possible—to get more with less.
 So, in consultation with our regulators, environmental groups, customers and other stakeholders, we're building on our energy efficiency heritage and expanding our conservation services.
 Over the next two decades, we see the potential to help our customers save another 440 average-megawatts of electricity and 70 million therms of natural gas.